Tom Cotton says John Kerry has long history of 'not following' rules he imposes

 He added that leaders need to "set a good example if they’re going to impose rules on the American people they should try to follow those rules as well."

-The passenger – who asked to remain anonymous – told Fox News they saw the Biden wearing his mask while at the boarding gate, but claimed he took it off shortly after boarding ahead of other passengers.
+The passenger – who asked to remain anonymous – told Fox News they saw the Biden official wearing his mask while at the boarding gate, but claimed he took it off shortly after boarding ahead of other passengers.

 JOHN KERRY CAUGHT MASKLESS ON FLIGHT, AMERICAN AIRLINES 'LOOKING INTO' APPARENT COVID VIOLATION